Skip to content

 Log Panel

 The log panel shows solver output in real time.
-Lines prefixed with [gui] are messages from the GUI itself (working directory path, binary path, run status, file save confirmations).
+Lines prefixed with [gui] are messages from the GUI itself (working directory path, library path, run status, file save confirmations).
 Lines prefixed with [runner] are local run-manager diagnostics.
-All other lines come directly from the solver's stdout/stderr.
+All other lines come from the tailed solver log.

 Log verbosity is controlled by the Verbosity parameter (Output Tab).